cladur/cladur.github.io/content/projects/silence/index.md

 - C++ Reflection.
 Every time we added a new field to a component, we had to manually add it to the editor's GUI code.
 This was a big chore and could easily be automated.

 Although our game loads very fast, our work could be even more streamlined if we added the **hot-reload system**, so that we wouldn't have to restart the game every time we made a change in the code.

+While we're happy with out asset pipeline, we could improve it further by

 ## Team